Cascuna/browser-technologies/opdracht2/hamburger-menu/README.md

 With javascript enabled, I use position: absolute to position the navbar beneath the hamburger menu on click, by swapping out element classes.
 I use the fairly new [classlist.toggle](https://caniuse.com/#feat=classlist) in combination with [.addeventlistener](https://caniuse.com/#feat=addeventlistener).
 In the case these aren't supported, the browser will fallback on the acceptable behaviour
 ![image](img/enjoyable.PNG)

+## Feedback
+[x] - I'm working against the flow of my own HTML allot, which causes bugs like the nav sliding over the content [x] - Text isn't semantic, no `<p>`'s
+[x] - Not using feauture detection everywhere which causes the JS to break on older browsers [x] - Style the A instead of the LI so koos won't lose his mind next review